-Dr. Mark Apizar, conductor ~ Art DeQuasie, manager Rehearsal: Sundays, 12:15 - 3:15 PM at the Elley-Long Music Center (Aug-May)
+Dr. Mark Alpízar, conductor ~ Art DeQuasie, manager Rehearsal: Sundays, 12:15 - 3:15 PM at the Elley-Long Music Center (Aug-May)

 Established in 1963, the Vermont Youth Orchestra (VYO) draws its members from Vermont, New York, and New Hampshire.
-As our most advanced orchestra, the VYO performs masterworks of the orchestral canon, interesting lesser-known works, and music written by outstanding contemporary composers.
-The VYO presents three major concerts each year at Burlington's Flynn Center for the Performing Arts in addition to community concerts and school tour concerts.
+As our most advanced orchestra, the VYO performs familiar orchestral masterworks, interesting lesser-known works, works of popular styles, and music written by outstanding contemporary composers.
+The VYO presents three major concerts each year - two at the Flynn Center for the Performing Arts and another at Spruce Peak Performing Arts Center - in addition to community concerts and school tour concerts.
 Its members master a significant amount of music each season in fast-paced and focused rehearsals.

 The VYO begins its season with a three-day camp that takes place at the Elley-Long Music Center in early August.
-The students use this camp as a kick-off to the season, both musically and socially.
+The musicians use this camp as a kick-off to the season, both musically and socially.
 While the rehearsal schedule is intense, all staff work together to create fun non-musical activities that everyone participates in.
 Camp attendance is all or nothing and VYO students are expected to attend as it serves a vital role in launching the season.
 Missing VYO camp counts as one absence for the fall concert cycle.